ampproject/amphtml/extensions/amp-bind/amp-bind.md

 `amp-bind` allows you to add custom interactivity to your pages beyond using AMP's pre-built components.
 It works by mutating elements in response to user actions via data binding and JS-like expressions.

 A data binding is a special attribute that links an element to a custom [expression](#expressions).
-Expressions may reference implicit mutable JSON state.
+Expressions may reference an implicit mutable JSON state.
 When that state is changed, expressions are re-evaluated and elements with bindings are updated with the new results.

 A simple example: